StevenLOL/Research_speech_speaker_verification_nist_sre2010/doc/help_kaldi.md

 Where \n means new line.

-To view the feature, type the following command in the terminal
+To view raw feature, type the following command in the terminal

 copy-feats ark:./abc.ark ark,t:

-This command means copy the feature form input source (ark:./abc.ark) to output target (ark,t:) in this we leave it empty so the feature will print to the terminal.
+This command means copy the feature form input source (ark:source) to output target (ark,t:target),here we leave "target" empty so the feature will print to the terminal.
 Following two commands will dumpy the features to text file

 copy-feats ark:./abc.ark ark,t: > a.txt